 instructions for a Research Article in Biology Letters can be found here:

 and authors guidelines for Royal Society Journals are here:

 By the end of the module, a successful student should be able to:

 1. Demonstrate the ability to design a simple experimental study related to Bioacoustics.

 2. Demonstrate the ability to conduct a simple experimental study related to Bioacoustics as part of a group.

 3. Demonstrate the ability to report and illustrate the outcome of a simple experimental study in scientific format.

 Weeks 2-6 and 9-12: weekly open-door sessions

-Week 13 (6th December): Project finalisation: open door week
+Week 13 (5th December): Project finalisation: open door week (by appointment)

-Monday morning: 3-hour lecture on how to write and format an article for submission, the submission and review processes, acceptance, proofing and dissemination.
+Monday 2pm: Lecture on how to write and format an article for submission, the submission and review processes, acceptance, proofing and dissemination.
 Based on the instructions for Biology Letters and Proceedings B.